kyokley/BattlePyAI/README.md

   -h, --help       show this help message and exit --p1 <dir.file>  module name of agent for player 1 (eg, samples.random).
 See
                    code for passing args.
-  --p2 <dir.file>  module name w agent code for player 1 (eg, samples.random)
+  --p2 <dir.file>  module name of agent for player 2 (eg, samples.random)
   --vis            Turn on game visualization(slow) --games N        Number of games to play.
   --debug          Enable debug behavior.